 Note: A password is required to enter the OSD.
 The default password is: password.
-For security purposes, we recommend you change this to something unique.
+For security purposes, the system will prompt you to change the password.

-The OSD components are described in the table, below:
+The OSD components are described in the table below:

 No. Item Description 1 Receiver Select this radio button, enter a password, and click Configure to enter the Receiver Configuration screen.
 2 Transmitter Select this radio button, enter a password, and click Configure to enter the Transmitter Configuration screen.
 Note: Receiver must first discover the transmitter over the network for this option to be available.
 3 User Preferences Select this radio button, enter a password, and click Configure to enter the User Preferences screen.
 4 About About provides information regarding the OSD version.
 5 Password Input the OSD password and click Configure to enter the selected configuration screen.
 See note for password.
 6 Configure After entering a password, click Configure to enter the selected configuration screen.
 7 Back to Connection Clicking this button exits the OSD and returns you to the computer's video display.